James Clayton Barr: Biography

 Born in Burnley, Barr first went to sea in 1877 and served mainly in the South American trade.
-During the Boer War, he was in command of the Catalonia, requisitioned by the Admiralty and employed as a floating prison camp for captured Boers.
+In the Second Boer War he commanded Catalonia, requisitioned by the Admiralty and used as a prison ship for captured Boers.
 He was Master of RMS Carmania from 1905 to 1914.

-In October 1913, while eastward bound, Barr responded to a distress call from the SS Volturno to pick up survivors.
+In October 1913, while eastbound, Barr responded to a wireless distress signal from the Volturno.
+Carmania was larger and less manoeuvreable than the other ships that arrived, so she stood off, deployed her searchlight, and directed rescue operations.
+521 survivors were rescued.

+A few weeks later the Liverpool Shipwreck and Humane Society awarded Barr its Gold Marine Medal for his part in the Volturno rescue.
+The Society awarded its Silver Marine Medal to Carmania's officers, and its Bronze Marine Medal and a sum of money to her boat crews.

-On 7 August 1914, Carmania was commissioned into the Royal Navy as an auxiliary cruiser under the command of Captain Noel Grant, R.N.
+On 7 August 1914 Carmania was commissioned into the Royal Navy as an armed merchant cruiser under the command of Captain Noel Grant, RN.
 Captain Barr was retained as navigator and advisor, with the acting rank of Commander, Royal Naval Reserve.

-On 14 September 1914, while at sea in the South Atlantic, Carmania encountered and sank the German auxiliary cruiser SMS Cap Trafalgar, an armed merchant cruiser of the Imperial German Navy under the command of Korvettenkapitän Julius Wirth.
-As a result of that successful action, Barr was subsequently invested as a Commander of the Order of the Bath and was Mentioned in Despatches.
+On 14 September 1914, while at sea in the South Atlantic, Carmania encountered and sank the German auxiliary cruiser SMS Cap Trafalgar, an Imperial German Navy auxiliary cruiser commanded by Korvettenkapitän Julius Wirth.
+For his part in that successful action, Barr was made a Commander of the Order of the Bath and was Mentioned in Despatches.